Sssssimonk/agent_village/index.md

 ![Memory Consistency](/docs/memory_consistency.png)

 ### Difference in Plans
-Our generative agents are scored on their planning abilities, and the results highlights the sophisticated capabilities of agents with RAG structure.
+Our generative agents are scored on their planning abilities, and the results highlight the sophisticated capabilities of agents with RAG structure.

 **ChatGPT-4 Overall Evaluation Score:**
 * Basic Agent: 71/100, reflecting decent planning.
-* RAG Agent: 91/100, r4eflecing strategic and adaptable planning.
+* RAG Agent: 91/100, reflecting strategic and adaptable planning.

 ![Plan Score](/docs/plan_score.jpg)